Joiry/HSL_Carp/gnet_counting.md

 ## Getting some aligned data

-First, let's get some data to work on.
-I've prepared a directory `project_dm` with some pre-aligned data.
-The data is a bit big, so we'll want to work in our scratch space in /work/users/...
+**Only if you didn't manage to get your files aligned**

-Once you `cd` there:
+You can copy some pre-aligned data if you need it for today's lesson.
+If so, you'll be working in this bam directory for the counting we do below.

 ~~~
-$ cp -r /proj/seq/data/carpentry/project_dm/ .
+$ sbatch --wrap="cp -r /proj/seq/data/carpentry/project_Gm/bam ."
 ~~~

 ***